MalevichAI/malevich/README.md

 ## Installation

-Malevich can be brought to your system using the `pip` package manager.
-Just run the command:
+To install Malevich, you should have Python 3.11+ and `pip` package manager installed.
+Run the following command to install our package:

 ```bash
 python3 -m pip install malevich